How Ecommerce is Changing the Future of the Fashion Industry

 Online Cloth-fitting Evolving with New Technology

 Yes, trying out clothes and checking if they fit has always been a problem while shopping online.
 You never know if what you ordered is going to be of your size.
-Worry no more, for many of the e-commerce fashion brands are upping their game with solutions to help shoppers compare clothes they’re browsing online, to those they already have, helping them find the right fitting.
-An example of a virtual dressing room would be Zugara which is a technology that can be optimised for multiple retail channels.
+Worry no more!
+Many of the e-commerce fashion brands are upping their game with solutions to help shoppers compare clothes they’re browsing online, to those they already have.
+This in turn helps them find the right fitting.
+An example of a virtual dressing room would be Zugara.
+This is a technology that can be optimised for multiple retail channels.
 Gradually, all companies will start investing in the new technology to improve customers’ online experiences.

 Widening the Sharing Economy to the Fashion Industry